brentschooley/TwilioMiniHack/README.md

 }
 ```

 We pass in the `androidId` as a unique identifier and we're returned a token that includes our identity.
 Excellent, now let's go back to `OnCreate` and create the IP Messaging client using the token.
-Add the following code to `ViewDidLoad` to initialize the SDK and call a `Setup` method that we'll add in the next step:
+Add the following code to `OnCreate` to initialize the SDK and call a `Setup` method that we'll add in the next step:

 ```csharp
 TwilioIPMessagingSDK.SetLogLevel((int)Android.Util.LogPriority.Debug);